Now Reading

 The confusion stops here; Pinot Grigio and Pinot Gris are the same grape.
 However, depending on where it grows, it can display contrasting characteristics.

 Pinot Grigio refers to styles from regions in northern Italy like Alto Adige and Trentino.
 Italian versions are usually bone-dry with high acidity.
 French versions are called Pinot Gris and come mainly from Alsace.
-However, it does grow in other famous French regions such as Burgundy and the Loire Valley.
-France versions have a weightier body with a slight unctuous/oily mouthfeel.
+However, it does grow in other famous French regions, such as Burgundy and the Loire Valley.
+France versions have a weightier body with a slightly unctuous/oily mouthfeel.

 What It Tastes Like

 Pinot Grigio/Gris can be difficult to pinpoint in a blind tasting because it doesn’t have an obvious identifier.
 Riesling can have petrol notes, and Sauvignon Blanc is known for its herbaceous qualities.
-But the flavors and characteristics of Pinot Grigio can vary greatly, depending on where it’s from and how it’s made.
+But the flavors and characteristics of Pinot Grigio can vary greatly, depending on where it’s from and the winemaking process.

 Versions from cool climates have a lighter body with lean characteristics, offering zesty citrus and yellow fruit flavors with crisp acidity.
-In warmer wine-growing regions like Australia and the United States, its mouth-feel is robust, with stone fruit and melon flavors.
+Its mouth-feel is robust in warmer wine-growing regions like Australia and the United States, with stone fruit and melon flavors.

-The majority of Pinot Grigio/Gris is for drinking young, usually within one or two years from its release.
+Most Pinot Grigio/Gris is for drinking young, usually within one or two years from release.
 However, fuller-bodied versions from Alsace or Germany do have the ability to age well.

 Why It’s Pink